-Deceleration occurs when a student is moved from one student class to another.
-Voluntary deceleration may be requested due to extenuating circumstances such as illness, pregnancy, personal or family issues, military leave, etc. that will impact successful progress through the curriculum.
+Deceleration occurs when a student is moved from one cohort to the proceeding cohort.
+Voluntary deceleration may be requested due to extenuating circumstances such as illness, medical, pregnancy, personal or family issues, military leave, etc. that will impact successful progress through the curriculum.
 The student must submit a written request for voluntary deceleration to the Program Director.
 Approval of deceleration and how it will affect future matriculation will be decided by the Program Progression, Remediation and Retention Committee.